 If you settled your case with one at-fault party and other parties share fault in the accident, you probably can’t reopen the claim you settled, but you could file additional claims against the others.
 For instance:

-• If the crash involved a commercial vehicle, both the driver and their employer could be liable.
+- If the crash involved a commercial vehicle, both the driver and their employer could be liable.

-• If a defective part caused or contributed to the crash, the manufacturer might be partially responsible.
+- If a defective part caused or contributed to the crash, the manufacturer might be partially responsible.

 The Insurance Provider Did Not Act in Good Faith

-• Misrepresented facts or withheld policy details
+- Misrepresented facts or withheld policy details

-• Coerced, tricked, or bullied you into accepting a low settlement offer, perhaps while you were unwell or taking medication that altered your judgment
+- Coerced, tricked, or bullied you into accepting a low settlement offer, perhaps while you were unwell or taking medication that altered your judgment

-• Delayed your claim by demanding unnecessary or repetitive documentation
+- Delayed your claim by demanding unnecessary or repetitive documentation

-• Refused to negotiate the settlement amount
+- Refused to negotiate the settlement amount

 You Didn’t Finish Pursuing a Claim at the Time

 In Florida, if the insurer doesn’t hear from you for a period of time, they may close your claim.
-If that happened in your case, you have between two and three years from the date of the injury to reopen a closed property claim.
+If that happened in your case, you have two to three years from the date of the injury to reopen a closed property claim.
 Your lawyer can advise you about whether it’s possible to reopen a closed bodily injury claim.

 Understanding the Claims Process